gyorilab/indra_cogex/src/indra_cogex/apps/chat_page/chat_app_setup.md

 #### Restrict access to bucket to only the CloudFront distribution (optional)

 This can be done in order to restrict access to the bucket itself but allow cloudfront to serve the content.
-This includes setting up a new user using AWS IAM and where the user has access to the bucket.
-See more [here](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html). and here
+This includes setting up a new user using AWS IAM where that user has access to the bucket.
+See more [here](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html).